3101 Bardstown Road – Louisville, KY 40205

 Hotel & Restaurant Management – Associate of Science Degree

 During your 18 month Associate Degree program you will learn what it takes to start a management career in the Hotel and Restaurant arena.
 You will be taking both business and general studies classes to learn the skills necessary to enter this career path with knowledge and confidence.
+This length pertains to graduating in normal time.

 You will also have the opportunity to gain valuable experience in some of the area’s restaurants and hotels including the on campus Winston’s Restaurant.
 Some of the classes you will be taking are Lodging Management, Hotel/Restaurant Practicum, Legal Classes, Basic Culinary Theory, food and Beverage Control just to name a few.